glensc/eventum-oldwiki/Eventum:WorkflowExamples.md

             }
         }

-### No external email
+### No external email {#no-external-email}

 Stops Eventum from sending emails other than to registered users.
 Thanks to Bryan for writing this.

         function shouldEmailAddress($prj_id, $address)
         {